camaraproject/Commonalities/documentation/API-design-guidelines.md

 Providing this capability is optional for any CAMARA API depending on UC requirements.

-If this capability is present in CAMARA API, following attributes **must** be used in the POST request, within a `webhook` object, for the managed entity:
+If this capability is present in CAMARA API, `webhook` object attribute **must** be used in the POST request.
+The `webhook` object contains following attributes :

 | attribute name | type | attribute description | cardinality |
 | ----- |	-----  |	 -----  | -----  |